RoboJackets/web-app-platform/roles/acme-issuance/README.md

 The certificate will also have SANs for `*.{datacenter}.robojackets.net` and `*.robojackets.org`, using dns-01 challenges.
 You will be prompted for Hurricane Electric credentials when necessary.

+If the `extra_domain_SANs` list is defined in the inventory file, then any domains included in that list will also be included in the certificate. dns-01 challenges will be used.

 The generated certificate will be stored in a Docker volume named after the CA. You can safely swap between CAs and the playbook will either request a new certificate or reuse an existing certificate based on the presence of the Docker volume.

 This role will also submit a batch job to Nomad to automatically renew the certificate.